Planning with SiMBA: Motion Planning under Uncertainty for Temporal Goals using Simplified Belief Guides: Belief Space Planning with Simplified Belief Approximations

 Assumption \ref{as:covariance decrease phi better} states that increasing the covariance does not increase the probability of being in a region at a given state mean for low $\alpha$, which corresponds to `reach' regions.
 Additionally, increasing the covariance does not increase the probability of not being in a region at a given state mean for high $\alpha$, which corresponds to `avoid' regions.

-\begin{lemma} SBA-\sbd is admissible under Assumption \ref{as:covariance decrease phi better}. \end{lemma} \begin{proof}[Proof Sketch] Starting from the same $\tilde{x}_0$ and the same covariance, SBA-\sbd is able to under-approximate the uncertainty of the belief of the original system at any $\tilde{x}$, since it is a less constrained model.
-Using Assumptions~\ref{as:covariance decrease phi better}, a lower covariance at each state leads to better probability of satisfaction.
+\begin{lemma} SBA-\sbd is admissible under Assumption \ref{as:covariance decrease phi better}. \end{lemma} \begin{proof}[Proof Sketch] Starting from the same $\tilde{x}_0$ and the same covariance, SBA-\sbd is able to under-approximate the uncertainty of the belief of the original system at any $\tilde{x}$, since there are less constraints on its dynamics and it uses the maximum speed of the original system.
+From Assumption~\ref{as:covariance decrease phi better}, a lower covariance at each state leads to better probability of satisfaction.
 There exists at least as many accepting belief trajectories for \sbd as for the full system. \end{proof} Finally, the goal is to find a feasible solution for the \sbd augmented version of Problem~\ref{prob:1} in each iteration of the planning framework.
 Using the hybrid search tree in Sec.~\ref{sec:gbt}, we obtain a kinematic trajectory for the simplified space $\tilde{X}$.
 A \sbd path is then the hybrid path $\xi_{\tilde{X}} = (\mathbf{\tilde{x}}, \mathbf{q})$ which is a sequence of pairs of $\tilde{x}$ and $\automaton$ state $q$.

+We note that designing simplified models can generally be difficult, but our results show that using SBA-SiMBA significantly reduces planning time for various LTLf tasks.